rehan-sattar/react-nest-auth/README.md

 - Clone the repository from: https://github.com/rehan-sattar/react-nest-auth.git
 - Get into the folder via `cd react-nest-auth` and then into server folder by: `cd server`.
 - `npm install`
-- Create two environment variable files at the root of project, one for development and second one for testing named as `.env.dev` & `.env.test` respectively.
+- Create two environment variable files inside the `server` directory, one for development and second one for testing named as `.env.dev` & `.env.test` respectively.

 ```bash
 ## Sample environment variable file